SuhritD/pca-prediction-pipeline/README.md

 * It is fairly easy to modify the scripts to set all the file and folder names.
 In case you are using a Python interface where you can’t drag the file to get its complete destination, here’s a pro-tip: press Ctrl \+ C on the item and paste it inside the text of the code, it’ll give the destination name.
 * If your only objective is to view the brain components associated with the mood evaluations in your cohort, you just need to run *preprocessing.py*, *identify\_components.py*, and *component\_plot.py*.
 * To design a predictive model based on your cohort, I believe that ADC images would be best.
 If not, FLAIR would be plan B or mean DWI images as plan C \- and either case would require *shift\_intensities.py*.
-* The only intense code is to compute the principal component analysis over the complete voxels of MRI images.
+* The only resource-demanding aspect is computing the principal component analysis over the complete voxels of MRI images.
 A computer with good processing power and RAM is required: a set of 250 patients needed at least 12 GB RAM and an 8-core CPU.
   Important factors:
   (i) Around 74% of the voxels in an MRI image are outside the brain, so the current code discards them before the PCA.
-This saves a lot of computational time, but I’ve found in several cases that the results are different using PCA on the whole image  \- the calculations over a sparse dataset isn’t the same as a denser one.
+This saves a lot of computational time, but I’ve found in several cases that the results are different using PCA on the whole image  \- the calculations over a sparse dataset isn’t the same as a denser one, so maybe the first 10 components would be identical but the final 10 could differ a bit.
 Although it should be possible to tweak the non-zero version to get the best results, it's not what I originally used.
   (ii) The PCA function uses full SVD, which is supposed to give the same compressed data every time.
 It is quicker to use other forms of compression such as sparse PCA, incrementalPCA and TruncatedSVD that you can examine [here](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.PCA.html).
 However, all of these techniques will give different results, and I’ve always found the best results from full SVD.

 I will do my best to improve the codes for efficiency and performance.
 However, of course, everything is available for you to modify and explore.